-Based on a droning G chord, the song transposed the continuing influence of Indian music onto a psychedelic setting.
+Based on a droning G chord, ‘It’s All Too Much’ transposed the continuing influence of Indian music onto a psychedelic setting.
 The lyrics combined the cosmic philosophy favoured by Harrison with some nursery rhyme-style whimsy.

 It’s all too much for me to take